-Before now, building your credit history used to be very difficult, and young people were not able to borrow money easily due to insufficient credit history.
+Before now, building your credit score used to be very difficult, and young people were not able to borrow money easily due to insufficient history.

-Since younger ones were not allowed to borrow, building a credit history by such means was extremely difficult because of the likelihood of financial mismanagement.
-Creating a strong credit history is the hallmark of financial freedom for most people.
+Since younger ones were not allowed to borrow, building a history by such means was extremely difficult because of the likelihood of financial mismanagement.

-Nowadays, there many tricks and techniques young ones can use to accelerate their credit scores, but it still boils down to being responsible for financial matters and lifestyle.
+Nowadays, there many tricks and techniques young people can use to accelerate their financial scores, but it still boils down to being responsible for financial matters and lifestyle.
 Growing up comes with lots of financial responsibility and gains too.

 Now, the rules have changed dramatically; young people find it easy to accumulate credit scores as the need arise.
-With the advent of credit card companies, young people now have equal access to a credit account as long as they can provide a valid name.
-Young people still need to understand how to build their credit rating and history over time.
+With the advent of card companies, young people now have equal access to a credit account as long as they can provide a valid name.

-There are important guidelines that can save you from stress if you adhere to some financial rules about credit.
-Building good credit is a huge bonus, as it would help you qualify for loans, cell phone plans, auto insurance, and rental applications.
+Building good is a huge bonus, as it would help you qualify for loans, cell phone plans, auto insurance, and rental applications.
 One mistake most people make at the onset is applying for too many credit accounts.

-However, in order to boost your credit score quickly, you will need to avoid borrowing above 30% of your credit limit and ensure you make payments as soon as they are due.
-If you exceed more than 30% of your credit limit, it can reduce your credit score, and another important thing is that most lenders are always interested in your paying habits, to know if you always keep to time and if there are any defaults on your profile so far.
+However, in order to boost your score quickly, you will need to avoid borrowing above 30% of your limit and ensure you make payments as soon as they are due.
+If you exceed more than 30% of your limit, it can reduce your borrowing score, and another important thing is that most lenders are always interested in your paying habits, to know if you always keep to time and if there are any defaults on your profile so far.

-In addition, keep in mind that credit companies are in the business of lending money to make profits too.
-If you establish the habit of paying your bills out rightly, the credit card companies make no money off you, because the transaction will generate no interest charge on your account.
+- Keep in mind that credit companies are in the business of lending money to make profits too.
+If you establish the habit of paying your bills out rightly, the companies make no money off you, because the transaction will generate no interest charge on your account.

 To boost your credit score continuously, you should borrow money and pay it all once a month.
 If you maintain such habits over a long period, you will see your credit score increase drastically.